-Hambidge provides a residency program that empowers talented artists to explore, develop, and express their creative voices.
-Situated on 600 acres in the mountains of north Georgia, Hambidge is a sanctuary of time and space that inspires artists working in a broad range of disciplines to create works of the highest caliber.
+Hambidge provides a residency program that empowers talented individuals to explore, develop, and express their creative voices.
+Situated on 600 acres in the mountains of north Georgia, Hambidge is a sanctuary of time and space that inspires individuals working in a broad range of disciplines to create works of the highest caliber.

-We pledge to offer a nurturing retreat for artists, preserve Hambidge’s pristine natural environment, and provide public educational programming.
+We pledge to offer a nurturing retreat, preserve Hambidge’s pristine natural environment, and provide public educational programming.

 As one of the first artist communities in the U.S., the Hambidge Center has a distinguished history of supporting individual artists in a residency program.
 The Center also continues to act as a steward of its extraordinary 600-acre setting in the foothills of the Blue Ridge Mountains.